-8.1 Executable Scripts
+9.1 Executable Scripts

 It is possible to define and install programs that are scripts.
 Such programs are listed using the SCRIPTS primary name.
-Automake doesn't define any dependencies for scripts; the Makefile.am should include the appropriate rules.
+When the script is distributed in its final, installable form, the Makefile usually looks as follows: